bertofurth/Seagate-Central-Utils/minidlna/README-minidlna.md

 need to be generated inside the same directory as the source code.

-If for some reason you need to re-compile the minidlna component, you will likely need to delete the minidlna-X.X.X source code sub-directory then re-extract the source archive before building it again.
+If for some reason you need to re-compile the minidlna component, you will likely need to delete the src/minidlna-X.X.X source code sub-directory then re-extract the source archive before building it again.

-The other components of this project work properly with "out of tree" building.
+The other components of this project work properly with normal "out of tree" compilation.

 ## Troubleshooting Installation
 ### Client issues
+In some cases there might be a subset of clients on your network that have difficulty registering the new DLNA service in place of the old one.

 Client media players will display the old Twonky service as "SCSS DLNA
 Server: NAS-name" whereas the new miniDLNA service will appear as "NAS-name: minidlna".

-Some clients may take up to 15 minutes or so to recognize that the old Twonky service has shutdown and the new minidlna service is operational.
+Some clients may take up to 15 minutes or so to recognize that the old Twonky service has shutdown and the new miniDLNA service is operational.

-It may be that some clients with a weak implementation of the DLNA client service might even need to be rebooted in order to recognize the new service.
+It may be that some devices with a weak implementation of the DLNA client service might need to be rebooted in order to recognize the new service.
+On my own network I had to perform a factory reset of a particular Blu-ray player before it would accept the new DLNA service.

 ### Logs
-The log file for miniDLNA is located at "/var/log/minidlna.log" however the default log settings are such that not much ever appears in this log unless something goes very wrong.
+The log file for the miniDLNA service is located at "/var/log/minidlna.log" however, the default log settings are such that not much ever appears in this log unless something goes very wrong.

-By modifying the "log_level" configuration option in "/etc/minidlna.conf" or by invoking the server with the "-v" argument, many more logs can be generated.
+By modifying the "log_level" configuration option in "/etc/minidlna.conf" many more logs can be generated.

 ### miniDLNA status webpage
-The miniDLNA server provides a simple status webpage accesible by browsing to using the Seagate Central's ip address on port 8200.
+The miniDLNA server provides a simple status webpage accessible by browsing to the Seagate Central's ip address on port 8200.
 For example

     http://192.0.2.99:8200/

-This status page shows brief statistics about what types of media has been cataloged and what clients are connected.
+This status page shows brief statistics about what types of media has been catalogued and what clients are connected.

-There is also a useful indicator as to whether the process of building the media database and cache is active by displaying a message reading "Media scan in progress".
+The page also indicates if the process of building the media database is active by displaying a message reading "Media scan in progress".

 ### High CPU during initial indexing
 The very first time miniDLNA is started it performs an initial indexing